There are two major causes of STDs/STIs:

 STDs/STIs are of particular concern in pregnant women, because some infections can be passed on to the infant before birth or during delivery.
 However, the risk of transmission from mother to infant can be lowered, and it is important for every expectant mother to be screened.

-For example, a pregnant woman with HIV can pass the virus to her infant before birth, during delivery, and through breastfeeding.
-This transmission can be prevented through treatment with certain medications during pregnancy and near delivery.
-After birth, women who have HIV should refrain from breastfeeding their infants if safe alternatives, such as infant formula, are available, further reducing the infant's risk.2
+For example, HIV can be passed from mother to infant during pregnancy before birth, at the time of delivery, or after birth during breastfeeding.2 This transmission can be prevented through treatment with certain medications during pregnancy and near delivery.
+After birth, women who have HIV should refrain from breastfeeding their infants if safe alternatives, such as infant formula, are available, further reducing the infant's risk.3

-In other cases, if the mother has an infection such as gonorrhea, herpes, or cytomegalovirus, in which risks of transmission are high during delivery, other steps can be taken to reduce the likelihood that the infant will be infected.
-In these instances, health care providers can treat the pregnant woman for the STD/STI before birth, or the infant can be delivered by cesarean section (also referred to as C-section).2
+In other cases, if the mother has an infection such as gonorrhea or herpes, in which risks of transmission are high during delivery, other steps can be taken to reduce the likelihood that the infant will be infected.
+In these instances, health care providers can treat the pregnant woman for the STD/STI before birth, or the infant can be delivered by cesarean section (also referred to as C section).3

 - Illinois Department of Public Health.
 Facts about vaginitis and vaginal infections.
 Retrieved June 27, 2012, from http://www.idph.state.il.us/about/womenshealth/factsheets/vag.htm [top]